MultiSafepay/docs/content/tools/payment-link/manually-generating-a-payment-link.md

 Once you obtained the QR code, it can be saved on your device and be sent to your customer.
 The customer can now scan the QR code with a dedicated app on his phone.
 This will automatically open the MultiSafepay payment page filled with the data used during the payment link generator tool.

-_Note: QR code cannot be directly generated with API._
+_Note: A QR code cannot be directly generated with the API._